 The Ultimate Fall Wedding Guide

 Planning the wedding of your dreams is a process that begins with endless possibilities.
 It all starts with the beautiful image in your head of you walking down the aisle in that perfect wedding dress that was made just for you.
 The where and when it will take place come right after.
 Every season of the year has its perks.
-Some prefer the whimsical nature of a winter wedding, others prefer the blooming flowers and new beginnings spring has to offer, while others lean more towards the potential that a warm and sunny summer wedding presents, and some brides-to-be favor the crisp air and gorgeous foliage that come with having a fall wedding.
+Some prefer the whimsical nature of a winter wedding, others prefer the blooming flowers and new beginnings spring has to offer, while others lean more towards the potential that a warm and sunny summer wedding presents, and some brides-to-be favor the crisp air and gorgeous foliage that comes with having a fall wedding.

 When choosing the date and time for your nuptials to be celebrated many aspects come into consideration.
-When is the perfect time for the both of you?
-When will there be availability for the type of venues you have in mind?
+When is the perfect time for both of you?
+When will there be available for the type of venues you have in mind?
 How long should you wait for your wedding dress to be ready?
 Will both of your parents and close relatives be able to attend?
 How many guests?
 Which date works best for your Maid of Honor and Best Man?
 The last thing on your mind when you start planning your wedding is that a pandemic will erupt and mess with your carefully laid out plans.
 Unfortunately, there are things in life we cannot predict and decisions that need to be made to accommodate unforeseen circumstances.
 As easy as it is to have a back-up plan on account of bad weather, being forced to postpone your wedding due to a pandemic requires a lot of work and decision making.

 Whether you originally meant for your wedding to take place between the months of September and December, or the option was thrust upon you due to a pandemic, do not be afraid.
 The fall season still provides us with a wonderful, yet a bit milder, weather along with the added benefit of a beautiful and inspiring color palette courtesy of Mother Nature.